archos-safe-t/connect/README.md

 **note:** The argument coin is optional and defaults to "Bitcoin" if missing.

-The message can be UTF-8; however, TREZOR is not displaying non-ascii characters, and third-party apps are not dealing with them correctly either.
+The message can be UTF-8; however, Safe-T is not displaying non-ascii characters, and third-party apps are not dealing with them correctly either.
 Therefore, using ASCII only is recommended.

 ## Sign & Verify Ethereum message

-`TrezorConnect.ethereumSignMessage(path, message, callback)` asks device to sign a message using the private key derived by given BIP32 path.
+`SafeTConnect.ethereumSignMessage(path, message, callback)` asks device to sign a message using the private key derived by given BIP32 path.
 Path can be specified either as an array of numbers or as string m/A'/B'/C/...